-Jennifer Lee is a social worker focused on strengthening child protection and gender-based violence response and prevention systems globally.
-She is currently based in Lebanon supporting the Syrian Regional Refugee Response, and working to strengthen Lebanon's national child protection system.
-Previously, she led the child protection and gender-based violence programming for Congolese and Burundian refugees across all protracted camps, emergency sites, and urban areas of Rwanda.
+Jennifer Lee is a Research Staff Associate at the Columbia School of Social Work.
+Previously, she was based in Lebanon building the capacity of the social service workforce to respond to the Syrian refugee crisis as well as to strengthen the national child protection and juvenile justice systems.
+She has also led child protection and gender-based violence programming for Congolese and Burundian refugees across all protracted camps, emergency sites, and urban areas of Rwanda.
 Jennifer has also worked in the U.S. with a number of governmental and non-governmental organizations to strengthen social justice interventions through program design, technical support, organizational development, and the provision of direct social services.
-She holds degrees from Tufts University, Harvard University, and Columbia University, and is a recipient of the Gender and Public Policy Fellowship from the Council of Women World Leaders.
+She also holds degrees from Tufts University, Harvard University, and Columbia University, and is a recipient of the Gender and Public Policy Fellowship from the Council of Women World Leaders.
 Jennifer is the former Chief Operating Officer of Health Builders in Rwanda.

 Andrea Guzman is an international health development professional with nearly 20 years of experience in operations, finance & oversight, grants management and strategic planning.
 She currently works in Geneva, Switzerland for the Water Supply and Sanitation Collaborative Council.
 She was previously involved with other non-governmental organizations, including the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and spent eight years working for the United Nations in New York.
 Ms. Guzman holds a Master’s of Public Administration in International Economics from the School of International and Public Affairs (SIPA) at Columbia University and is studying towards her Master’s in Public Health at the Bloomberg School at Johns Hopkins University.
 Ms. Guzman is an avid runner who has completed over 30 marathons, and hopes to run a marathon in all 50 U.S. States.